Song Beneath the Song

 "Song Beneath the Song", also known as Grey's Anatomy: The Music Event, is the eighteenth episode of the seventh season of the American television medical drama Grey's Anatomy, and the 144th episode overall.
 It was named after a song initially performed by American singer Maria Taylor.
 Written by series creator Shonda Rhimes and directed by Tony Phelan, it premiered on ABC in the United States on March 31, 2011.
 It is the series's first musical episode, and features the cast performing songs previously featured within the program.
 It is accompanied by a soundtrack album, titled Grey's Anatomy: The Music Event, also released on March 31, 2011.

 The episode revolves around Callie Torres (Sara Ramirez) and Arizona Robbins (Jessica Capshaw), just after they are involved in a vehicular collision.
 Various songs are performed by the cast members, as they attempt to save the life of Torres.
 Rhimes originally idealized the episode at the conception of the drama, while the show remained untitled.
 The episode opened to polarized reviews from television critics, and it was the second most-watched program of the night.
 "Song Beneath the Song" was ranked in several "best and worst" lists, and the soundtrack also charted on the Billboard 200.

 Plot

+The episode opens with a voice-over narration from Callie Torres (Sara Ramirez) about the brain’s mystery, its ability to adapt, and how little we truly understand about its complexities, especially when it faces trauma.

 En route to a weekend getaway, surgeons Callie Torres (Sara Ramirez) and Arizona Robbins (Jessica Capshaw) are involved in a vehicular collision, moments after Robbins proposes marriage.
 Torres suffers severe injuries, which endanger both her life and the life of her unborn child.
 She and Robbins are taken to Seattle Grace Mercy West Hospital, the institute at which they both work.
 Their colleagues attempt to save Torres, while Robbins and Mark Sloan (Eric Dane), the father of Torres's baby, stand by.
 Torres's many injuries include neurological trauma.
 While barely conscious, she hallucinates an uninjured version of herself standing beside her.
 The hallucinatory Torres begins to sing, and is gradually joined by the doctors treating her.
 This singing continues throughout the episode, as Torres's projection of herself attempts to reach out to Robbins.